 Will I be comfortable sharing accommodation with different people?

-Does accommodation include meal plans?
+Does the accommodation include meal plans?

 Is the apartment furnished or unfurnished?